DA-Mmachi/SMART-INVENTORY-AND-SALES-INSIGHT/README.md

 - Restock Priority based on sales volume and stock level.
 - Removed duplicates and ensured proper data granularity.

-### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis
 Key Questions Explored Include:
-- Which months have the highest or lowest revenue and profit?[View answer here1](view-answer-here1)
+- Which months have the highest or lowest revenue and profit?[View answer here1](#view-answer-here1)
-- What percentage of products are at risk of stockout?[View answer here2](view-answer-here2)
+- What percentage of products are at risk of stockout?[View answer here2](#view-answer-here2)
-- Are there seasonal trends impacting sales?[View answer here3](view-answer-here3)
+- Are there seasonal trends impacting sales?[View answer here3](#view-answer-here3)

 ### Data Analysis Approach